 Most faculty members do not have the appropriate level of training to adequately interpret the technical language of a neuropsychological or medical assessment report.
 The report is also a medical document covered by the HIPPA laws and is protected information that needs to be stored securely.

 The best thing to do is to ask the student to please bring the report to the Office of Accessibility and Health Promotion as soon as possible and develop an accommodations plan based on the report.
 The student can then bring you a copy of the accommodations plan with specific recommendations for what you need to do to assist the student.

 What do I do if I truly believe a student has a learning disability but they have no documentation, and they just told me as we’re sitting down to take a test?

 You may feel sympathy for the student and want to grant them an accommodation on the spot, for example extended time for the test.
-The problem we run into later is if another student feels that they should also be given special treatment without also having to provide documentation.
-This leniency could conceivably come up in a lawsuit issue as differential enforcement of our policies.
+The problem we run into later is if another student feels that they should also be given special treatment without also having to provide documentation;this leniency can be viewed as differential enforcement of our policies.

-In that moment however, you will have to use your own judgment.
-It would be preferable to try to prevent this last-minute stress by announcing to each class early (and repeatedly) that no accommodations will be given unless they have first registered with the office of Accessibility and Health Promotion.
+It would be preferable to try to prevent this last-minute stress by announcing to each class early (and repeatedly) that no accommodations will be given unless they have first registered with the Office of Accessibility and Health Promotion.

 Sometimes students are embarrassed to have a learning disability.
 It can be helpful for professors to emphasize that communication with the Office of Accessibility and Health Promotion is confidential, and that any records of accommodations are maintained separately and are not part of their transcripts.
 In other words, you can usually assuage their concerns about embarrassment, particularly if your attitude with them is sensitive and discrete.